 Early during the development phase, you will have to list your product’s technical features and key components.
 This is where you start to play with electronic parts and where the specifications sheet is taking shape.
 This is also when some limitations starts to appear: power consumption, heat management, ergonomics, etc.

 This single stage can completely transform your product.
 Less experienced companies will suddenly realize that their initial idea is not entirely feasible, or that the business model behind it will not hold up, because of unforeseen costs, or because some standards limit the scope of what your product is allowed to do.

 This relates to all those campaigns on social financing platforms such as Kickstarter or Indiegogo: you may start to receive emails about delays and additional costs when the project gets to this part of the process.
 Because, as some would say, this is when the rubber meets the road!

 In any case, if you are unsure of the final composition of your new product, you can easily apply for a R&D grant from the government, which will ensure the project goes through some early stages.
 It is important to limit the technological risk, and it is easier to do so at a stage where you can make iterations of trials and errors while still protecting your intellectual property.

 User experience (or “UX”) must be taken into account in the product concept.
 Form and function both have an impact on how people will interact (or not) with your product or service.
 In the smart objects market, more specifically, you can opt for different business models, since you can combine the one-time purchase of a physical product with a subscription-based service.
 That must also be taken into account early on.

 You can rely on a design firm to help you make the right choices.
-IDEO, Whipsaw are among the best known designer groups worldwide, but local designers, such as Alto or TAK Design, also have a similarly high degree of expertise and can tailor their services to your specific business needs.
+IDEO, Whipsaw are among the best known designer groups worldwide and used by the largest brands, but local designers, such as ALTO, André Lafleur RD&D, TAK Design, or Tactix have a high degree of expertise and can tailor their services to your specific business needs.